The Sound of Breaking Glass

 Figure 1: The voices which men tend to use more strongly than women

 In which of Hofstede’s cultures is Strategy 2 most likely to be effective?
 We would welcome an opportunity to do some empirical research directly into this question, but we would expect it to be in cultures which score around the middle rather than either very high or very low on his ‘masculinity index.’
 Highly ‘masculine’ cultures, as Hofstede defines the concept, are ones in which people expect roles, behaviours and expressions of emotions to be highly differentiated between men and women.
 Men should behave like men: tough-minded, competitive and assertive.
 Women should behave like women: modest, caring and deferential.
 In a highly gender-differentiated culture neither men nor women would find it easy to accept or adopt Strategy 2, Blur the Difference.
 Nor, however, is it likely to work well in cultures which already expect low gender differentiation, because these more ‘feminine’ cultures place greater value on the creation, development and maintenance of relationships.
-In that context the more typically ‘masculine’ voices, especially Advocate, Challenge, Admonish and Critique, will tend to strike a discordant note.
+In that context the more typically ‘masculine’ voices, especially Advocate, Challenge, Direct (Admonish) and Evaluate (Critique), will tend to strike a discordant note.